NRCan/geo_sim_processing/README.md

 ### Sidedness
 Sherbend will not permit bend simplification if the simplified bend creates a sidedness or relative position error between 2 features.
 Like a building that change side in regards with a river after simplification (figure x).
 The features in conflict can be a line with a point or a line with line or a line with a polygon ring.

-Note: If a line or polygon ring contains more than one bend to be simplified and one (or more) of these bends, if simplified creates a sidedness error with one or more feature, these conflicting bends will not be simplified but all the other bends will be simplified.
+Note 1: If a line or polygon ring contains more than one bend to be simplified and one (or more) of these bends, if simplified creates a sidedness error with one or more feature, these conflicting bends will not be simplified but all the other bends will be simplified.

+Note 2: The preservation of this topological relationship is particulary important when it comes to simplify polygon ring.
+For example, it is important that when simplifying an exterior ring an interior ring does not pop out of the exterior ring (figure x)

-### Rule of thimb
+### Rule of thumb for the diameter
+Shebend will be used for line simplifying often in the context of map generalization.
+The big question will often be what diameter should we use?
+A good starting point is the cartogrphic rule of thumb of the *.5mm on the map* which say that the minimumm distance between two lines should be greater than 0.5mm on a paper map.
+So to simplify (generalize) a line in order to acheive 1:50 000 on the map a diameter of 25 should be a good starting point...